MattJCruz/Starship-1313/README.md

 # Starship-1313
-A short text-based adventure game.
+A short text-based adventure game, with minor combat mechanics.

--[] Save function utilizing number-coded array of text options